timdeschryver/eslint-plugin-ngrx/docs/rules/avoid-combining-selectors.md

 # Avoid Combining Selectors

-> Prefer combining selectors at the selector level with `createSelector`
+> Prefer combining selectors at the selector level with `createSelector`.

 ## Rule Details